Kim Possible Movie: So the Drama

-The film premiered April 8, 2005 on Disney Channel and on April 11, 2005 on Toon Disney.
+The film premiered April 8, 2005 on Disney Channel and on April 11, 2005, on Toon Disney.
 It was the first animated Disney Channel Original Movie.
 This film was aired before the last few episodes of the series' third season but is considered the three-part season three finale.

-The film was originally intended to be the series finale but Disney Channel ultimately renewed the series, and the 23-episode fourth season of Kim Possible premiered on February 10, 2007, with events of the series continuing after the movie itself.
-The film also features Christy Carlson Romano's single "Could It Be."
-The film features a plot similar to the first aired episode of the series, "Crush."
+The film was originally intended to be the series finale, but Disney Channel ultimately renewed the series, and the 23-episode fourth season of Kim Possible premiered on February 10, 2007, with events of the series continuing after the movie itself.
+The film also features Christy Carlson Romano's single "Could It Be", while it features a plot similar to the first aired episode of the series, "Crush".

 Plot

 Dr. Drakken has been developing a new and elaborate master plan to take over the world.
 Among the plan's stages are the procurement of a new toy design stolen from Japanese developer Nakasumi, the creation of synthodrone androids, and a bizarre research project investigating the lifestyle of teenage girls.

 Meanwhile, Kim Possible realizes that her crime-fighting career has left her with only Ron Stoppable as a potential date for the junior prom, much to her distress.
-Ron introduces Kim to Eric, a new student, and they soon become a couple, causing a jealous Ron to find himself edged out of Kim's life.
-Ron also begins to notice numerous annoying changes at Bueno Nacho, his favorite fast-food chain.
+Ron introduces Kim to a new student named Eric, and they soon become a couple, causing a jealous Ron to find himself edged out of Kim's life.
+Ron also begins to notice numerous annoying changes at his favorite restaurant Bueno Nacho.

-Drakken kidnaps Kim's father, who possesses the most advanced cybertronic technology in existence, which can fix, modify, or enlarge any machine.
-Kim and Ron rescue Dr. Possible, unaware that Drakken has already obtained his knowledge in cybertronics by tapping his brain.
+Drakken kidnaps Kim's father James, who possesses the most advanced cybertronic technology in existence, which can fix, modify, or enlarge any machine.
+Kim and Ron rescue James, unaware that Drakken has already obtained his knowledge in cybertronics by tapping his brain.
 Bueno Nacho introduces their first kiddie meals, which come with toy robot figures called "Lil' Diablos" (based on Nakasumi's design) that become vastly popular worldwide.
 Kim realizes Ron's growing unhappiness and talks with him, promising that her new relationship with Eric will not affect their friendship.
 While Kim and Eric attend prom together, Ron, depressed and conflicted by his changing feelings for Kim, becomes upset again by Bueno Nacho and makes a call complaining to the new owner, who is revealed to be Drakken.
-Lars, Bueno Nacho's new manager and one of Drakken's goons, activates the Diablo army of toys which pursue Ron and his pet mole-rat Rufus.
+Lars, who happens to be Bueno Nacho's new manager and one of Drakken's goons, activates the Diablo army of toys which pursue Ron and his pet mole-rat Rufus.